-Yes, there are opportunities for manufacturers in the Federal marketplace both directly with government agencies and prime contractors.
+Yes, there are opportunities for manufacturers in the federal marketplace both directly with government agencies and with prime contractors.

-2. The Defense Logistics Agency (DLA) procures, manages, stores, and distributes almost every consumable item the military needs to operate.
+The Defense Logistics Agency (DLA) Internet Bid Board System (DIBBS) is a web-based application that provides access to the majority of DLA’s solicitations that support America’s combat logistics.
+DLA procures, manages, stores, and distributes almost every consumable item the military needs to operate.
 Commodities include everything from maritime and land weapons systems support to medical supplies.
-The DLA Internet Bid Board System (DIBBS) is a web-based application that provides the capability to search for, view, and submit secure quotes on Requests For Quotations (RFQs) for DLA items of supply.
-The website is https://www.dibbs.bsm.dla.mil/

-7. Manufacturers who are not familiar with Federal requirements may want to consider starting out as a subcontractor to Federal prime contractor.
-As a subcontractor, you will still be responsible for the Federal requirements, but you would have someone that is experienced to work with in the process.
+Manufacturers who are not familiar with federal requirements may want to consider starting out as a subcontractor to a federal prime contractor.
+As a subcontractor, you will still be responsible for the federal requirements, but you would be working with someone that is experienced in the process.

 The U.S. Department of Commerce, through the National Institute of Standards and Technology, helps support the Manufacturing Extension Partnership (MEP) whose mission it is to assist small and medium-sized manufacturers increase in competitiveness.